Yedakumeri

-Yedakumari is the place in Sakleshpur taluk in the midst of western ghats in the state of Karnataka, India.
+Yedakumari is the place in Sakleshpur taluk in the midst of Western Ghats in the state of Karnataka, India.
 There is a railway station here.
 The place lies en route Mangalore to Bangalore railway line and is the most fascinating stretch of the green route.
+The gauge conversion from metre gauge to broad gauge of railway track(line) between Hassan and Mangaluru was financed by Hassan Mangalore Rail Development Company (HMRDC) a joint venture of Government of Karnataka and Ministry of Railways.
 The train running in between these two cities generally halt at Yedakumari for technical reasons.
-Yedakumari railway station has s become resting place for trekkers who are trekking the western ghats following the railway tracks.
+Yedakumari railway station has become resting place for trekkers who are trekking the western ghats following the railway tracks.
+There are reports of movement of Wild Elephants and other wild animals along this railway track.